samuelbalogh/aws-cert-dva-c01/README.md

 Define when objects expire.
 Amazon S3 deletes expired objects on your behalf.

 The lifecycle expiration costs depend on when you choose to expire objects.
-For more information, see Configuring Object Expiration.

-For more information about lifecycle rules, see Lifecycle Configuration Elements.

 #### When Should I Use Lifecycle Configuration?